vndly/maggie/README.md

 Features
 --------

-* Emulate multithreaded programming ActionScript 3.0 (due threading is not supported in this language)
+* Emulate multithreaded programming in ActionScript 3.0 (due threading is not supported in this language)
 * Graphics handling
 * Sounds management
 * Keyboard and mouse input